 Although is true that you should maintain a strong Backup Policy, your organization may still get affected by Ransomware.

 Our experts count with special tools that could help you decrypt your files back to normal; depending on the specif type of Ransomware that have affected your organization.

 However you must consider that this is limited to specific file formats and that there may be instances in which Decryption is not always possible.

-There are several prevention measures that your organization may adopt, from Anti-malware solutions to cloud-based backup of your data, to the adoption of safer Operating Systems.
+There are several prevention measures that your organization may adopt, from Anti-malware solutions and cloud-based backup of your data, to the adoption of safer Operating Systems.

 Our experts will help you implement the best prevention solution according to your needs.